History and settings

 Example

-An automation that creates a row in the 'Employee' table
+The first automation creates a new row in the Employees table.

-In this basic example, the first automation would only trigger then second if the Enable chaining toggle was on.
+In this basic example, the first automation would only trigger the second if the Enable chaining toggle was on.

-Also, chaining automation row events should not be confused with the Trigger automation πŸ”’ action, which will always fire if used.
+Also, chaining automation row events should not be confused with the Trigger automation 🔀 action, which will always fire if used.